pepk0/EmailCleaner/README.md

 ## Installation

+- Put the json file, you got after making the google dev account, in to the app directory and rename it to credentials.json
 - Create a virtual environment:
 - Install requirements.txt.
-- Copy the json file from Gmail API in to the repository directory.

 ## Run The App
 - Activate the virtual environment.